mazulo/misspelling/README.md

 ## Spell checker for code

-> This is a project originally forked from https://github.com/erichurkman/misspellings
+> This is a project originally imported/forked from the abandoned project https://github.com/lyda/misspell-check

 This is a Python library and tool to check for misspelled words in source code.
 It does this by looking for words from a list of